victorchen13/Final-Project/NFL_Bengals_Analysis/about.md

 ## The Data

 I pulled the data from the nflscrapR package on github that was widely regarded as the most comprehensive R package for NFL Analysis.
 Within the package there is general game data from 2009-2018, but also play-by-play data for each game.
+The nflscrapR package includes a Expected Points and Win Probability Model (details here: https://arxiv.org/abs/1802.00998)

 Additionally, I also pulled a csv file (Basic_Stats.csv) from an online database that includes basic player data for almost every current and previous NFL player.

 ## About Me